The Visitor Centre today is ... Tokyo DisneySea

 I'm a sucker for a lighthouse too.

 The American Waterfront is also where Duffy is based.
-The meet ‘n greets have longer lines than some of the rides and the merchandise is plentiful but pricey, and for anyone living outside of Japan, the whole concept can be a bit of a mystery.
-Seeing Duffy pushed in a stroller, carried in a baby carrier, given his own chair at meals, or sat at the front for a parade, is something you get used to.
+The meet ‘n greets have longer lines than some of the rides and the merchandise is plentiful but pricey.
+For anyone living outside of Japan, the whole concept can be a bit of a mystery.
+Seeing Duffy pushed in a stroller, carried in a baby carrier, given his own chair at meals, or sat at the front for a parade, is something you get used to here quickly though.
 The throngs of Japanese visitors just adore him and his friends.
-The Duffy popcorn buckets are legendary, like suitcases and utterly adorable.
+The Duffy popcorn buckets are legendary, made from plastic, shaped like suitcases and utterly adorable.

 Fantasy Springs